This is the Consumer Version.

 When the uterine lining is thickened but its cells are normal (endometrial hyperplasia), hormones may be used to control bleeding.Often, a birth control pill that contains estrogen and a progestin (a combination oral contraceptive) is used.
 Besides controlling bleeding, oral contraceptives decrease the breast tenderness and cramping that may accompany bleeding.
 They also decrease the risk of endometrial cancer.
 Bleeding usually stops in 12 to 24 hours.
 Sometimes high doses are needed to control the bleeding.
 After bleeding stops, low doses of the oral contraceptive may then be prescribed for at least 3 months to prevent the bleeding from recurring.

-Some women should not take estrogen , including that in combination oral contraceptives (see Hormone therapy).
+Some women should not take estrogen , including that in combination oral contraceptives (see page Hormone therapy).
 Such women include postmenopausal women and women with significant risk factors for a heart or blood vessel disorder or for blood clots.
 For these women, a progestin may be used alone.
 It can be given by mouth for 21 days a month.
 When a progestin is taken this way, it may not prevent pregnancy.
 Thus, if women did not wish to become pregnant, they must use another method of contraception.
 A progestin may also be given through an intrauterine device (IUD) or by injection every few months.
 Progestin may also be used alone when treatments that include estrogen are ineffective.

 If women are trying to become pregnant and bleeding is not too heavy, they may be given clomiphene (a fertility drug) by mouth instead of hormones.
 It stimulates ovulation.